maalg21/visualizeGO/README.md

 ![Six and seven](inst/images/plot3.png) For example, in this case, we selected **Clusters 6** and **7** which are related to the immune system.

-### Comparing GO-term lists

-In this case, we can compare lists of GO-terms in two ways.

-#### Comparing lists of GO-terms
+### Comparing lists of GO-terms

-Finally, in order to be able to compare two lists of GO-terms we can also use this same package with the `go_similarity_heatmap` function.
+Finally, in order to be able to compare two lists of GO-terms or two lists of Clusters we can also use this same package with the `compareGO` function.
 Thanks to this function we obtain a heat map where it will be observed between which GO-terms there is a greater similarity within the two lists.
-Of course, the measurement of distances between GO-terms does not depend on a network of terms; therefore, we can only choose semantic similarity terms such as Resnik, Lin, etc.
+Of course, the measurement of distances between GO-terms does not depend on a network of terms; therefore, we can only choose between semantic similarity methods, such as Resnik, Lin, etc. to perform the analysis.

-In this case it is **MANDATORY** that the input is two lists of GO-terms.
+In this case it is **MANDATORY** that the input is two lists of GO-terms or two lists of clusters of GO-terms.
 Using the same study as a basis, we will compare the two lists of GO-terms that were detected for each of the groups of animals.

 ``` r
 # This is the second list of GO-terms